deepak-kumbhar/POJOClassJunitTestCreator/README.md

 # POJOClassJunitTestCreator
 This application will create basic POJO class test cases easily by providing class name and variables of that particular class.

-This application is created in JSP, Servlet
+This application is created in JSP, Servlet, Have added screenshots as well to see the output.

 For now initial phase I have only assumed the **String, Integer, Double and Boolean** values.
 Currently working on other Datatypes.